Sigma Phi Delta: Insignia

-Membership Badge
+Badge

-The Membership Badge is described as: "A triangle having concave corners on which are superimposed three smaller triangles having concave sides and having their vertices at the center of the badge on which is placed a ruby.
+The member's badge is described as: "A triangle having concave corners on which are superimposed three smaller triangles having concave sides and having their vertices at the center of the badge on which is placed a ruby.
 The smaller triangles, which contain the letters Sigma, Phi and Delta, are black, the background between them being white.
 A gold star is located near each of the vertices of the large triangle.
 The border may be engraved gold or may be jeweled.
 The crown pearl badge has four pearls on each side of the badge.
 The ruby point badge has two rubies and two pearls on each side, the pearls being in the middle and the rubies at the outside".